NETWAYS/gitlab-training/day1/06_Server/04_Connect_Local_Remote.md

 ### Project View

-You'll notice the `SSH` URL centered below the project name.
+You'll notice the `iHTTPS` URL centered below the project name.

 We will be using this remote URL for connecting our local repository in the next step.

 Right now the repository is empty and does not contain any file.
-GitLab offers you to add new files, e.g. a README or LICENSE details directly in the browser.
+GitLab offers you to add new files, e.g. a README.md file or LICENSE details directly in the browser.
 In the background, it is still comitting the changes to the Git repository.